-The Office of the Provost, the Division of Diversity and Engagement, and Teaching and Learning Innovation are excited to virtually welcome Dr. KerryAnn O’Meara, professor of higher education and immediate past president of the Association for the Study of Higher Education (ASHE), to campus.
+On March 4, 2021, the Office of the Provost, the Division of Diversity and Engagement, and Teaching and Learning Innovation proudly welcomed a virtual visit from Dr. KerryAnn O’Meara, professor of higher education and immediate past president of the Association for the Study of Higher Education (ASHE), to campus.

 Dr. O’Meara is internationally recognized for her expertise on diversity, equity, and inclusion in higher education, and has extensive research experience on academic reward systems, faculty careers and professional growth, faculty retention and diversity issues, and faculty workload, among many related areas.

 Dr. O’Meara’s workshop drew upon her work with the Faculty Workload and Rewards Project, an NSF-funded assessment.
 It began with a discussion of the common problems that arise in large universities, a situation summed up nicely in her Op-Ed piece for Inside Higher Education, The Hallway Ask: Many decisions that have a profound effect on faculty workload are made in informal ways, in circumstances where “the ask” and its benefits or consequences are not clear.

 The environment created by the “hallway ask” leads to inequitable workloads, particularly for women and Black, indigenous, people of color (BIPOC) faculty.
 O’Meara herself has published on these issues, and provides a brief summary in her article for Inside Higher Education, Undoing the Can of Worms, and in a more in-depth research article, Asked More Often (O’Meara, Kuvaeva, Nyunt, Jackson, & Waugaman, 2017).